zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 **Step 2.
 Add the fee for the deposit transaction.**

-The example uses an existing module, the secp256k1-blake160 lock script in common-scripts to build the transaction for the paying transaction fee action.
+The example uses an existing module, the secp256k1-blake160 lock script of the @ckb-lumos/common-scripts package to build the transaction for the paying transaction fee action.
 In the example, the sender provides 0.1 CKB as the transaction fee.

-> The deposit action and the paying transaction fee action are using the same address (the sender address).
+The deposit action and the paying transaction fee action are using the same address (the sender address).
 If you checked the transaction skeleton after incurring fees, you can notice that the transaction skeleton has only one input for the two actions.
 Lumos can intelligently rewrite the change cells generated in the deposit action to pay enough transaction fee.

 ```typescript title="hellolumos/src/buildTXs.ts"
 skeleton = await secp256k1Blake160.payFee(skeleton,sender,BigInt(txFee));